Tauffer-Consulting/domino-docs/docs/run_domino/run_locally_kind.md

 - **Local cluster name**: The name of the Kind cluster that will be created **(optional)**.
 - **Workflows repository**: The Github repository you just created where the workflows will be stored **(required)**.
-- **Github ssh private for Workflows repository**: The private ssh deploy key of the github workflows repository you just created **(optional)**.
+- **Github ssh private for Workflows repository**: The private ssh deploy key of the Github workflows repository you just created **(optional)**.
 If not provided, it will generate a ssh key pair to be used as described in [Configure Workflows Repository GitSync](./run_locally_kind#configure-workflows-repository-gitsync).
 - **Github token for Pieces repository**: The Github access token with read access to public Pieces repositories **(required)**.
 - **Github token for Workflows repository**: The Github access token with read and write access to the workflows repository **(required)**.
 - **Deploy Mode**: The platform deploy mode.
 It should be set to **local-k8s** **(optional)**.